artothief/volumes/README.md

 This is a application for volume calculations in wellbores onboard one spesific rig.
 Under no circumstance must this be used on other sites without changing variables/values that are fixed in this application (capacities and such).

-checkout branches
+I (the developer) take no responsibilities regarding the use of this application.